aerospike/aerospike-client-python/doc/client.rst

             Default: ``False``

-        * **send_set_name** (:class:`bool`)
-            |
-            |   .. deprecated:: in client version 7.0.0, the client ignores this policy and always sends set name to the server.
-            |
-            | Send set name field to server for every key in the batch for batch index protocol.
-This is only necessary when authentication is enabled and security roles are defined on a per set basis.
-            |
-            | Default: ``False``
         * **deserialize** (:class:`bool`)
             | Should raw bytes be deserialized to as_list or as_map.
 Set to `False` for backup programs that just need access to raw bytes.
             |